28th Street South - Neighborhood Complete Streets Project

 Funding

-The project is estimated to cost $880,500, though a more precise estimate will be possible once design is complete.
+The project was estimated to cost $880,500.
 The Neighborhood Complete Streets program is funded through the County’s Capital Improvement Plan (CIP).